 - A disastrous plant that could be considered an invasive species as it is an aggressive plant that is extremely difficult to get rid of.

 Horsetail is a true survivor.
 Drastic measures are needed to eradicate it if it takes over your garden or field.
 With that in mind, we will cover the scouring rush from both perspectives.

 There are over 25 species of horsetail plant.
 This includes annual and perennial types.
 Some species of scouring rush have a vertical, grass-like form that resembles horse tails (hence the name).
 Other species are fern-shaped or fan-shaped.

 When it comes to horsetail reeds, Equisetum hyemale and Equisetum arvense are the species you see grown in landscapes.
-These tall, grass-like reeds have bright green, jointed stems.
+These tall, grass-like reeds have bright green, jointed bamboo-like stems.